11 Apr Destination wedding etiquette – critical must-knows to keep you out of hot water!

 Who to invite?

 When it comes to the guest list, you get to call all the shots on whom to invite.
 If you want to keep your ceremony small and intimate, do so.
 If you’d prefer a more elaborate affair with hundreds of guests in an exotic location, by all means, go for it.

-Just remember as you’re planning to make to make sure others know your intentions.
-This can help spare feelings later if someone who isn’t invited knows up-front you’re only asking immediate family, the best man and maid of honor, for example, to attend.
+Just remember as you’re planning to make sure others know your intentions.
+This can help spare feelings later if someone who isn’t invited knows up-front you’re only asking immediate family, the best man, and maid of honor, for example, to attend.

 Who entertains the guests?

 Destination weddings are often multi-day affairs that involve guests trickling into the location over the course of several days.
 With this in mind, brides and grooms often fret over their duties of playing party hosts.

 The biggest question that pops up here is: how responsible are brides and grooms for their guests’ pre and post-wedding entertainment?
 The answer is…it’s entirely up to you!

 If you want to plan out activities for a full week of pre-wedding fun, go for it.
 If you don’t, there’s no need.
 Just ask guests to arrive on time for the big day.
 If they choose to come early, they can explore your chosen destination at their leisure and take in the sights and events of their choice.

 Destination wedding etiquette isn’t as tricky as some couples fear.
 Just plan ahead, let guests know your plans and intentions in advance, and have fun.
 Remember, it’s your day!